Niles native fights for peace - Leader Publications

 “We are just fighting.
 We are still trying to stay strong through it all and trying to heal,” Williams said of her family.
 “There will be a time when we are getting justice, and we have to relive it all over again in court.
 Homicide is different from any other kind of grief — homicide, you have to relive all over again.”

-To learn more about Williams’ organization, visit Tatto the World Kidz on Facebook.
+To learn more about Williams’ organization, visit Tattoo the World Kidz on Facebook.
 Details on how to contribute to “The Cause of Love Bake Sale and Basket Fundraiser” on Feb.
 13 are available in the page’s event details and posts.

 Dowagiac resident given chance to stay out of jail

-Note: Correction: In a prior publication of this piece, the date Brandon Williams’ death was stated incorrectly.
-The name of Tiara Williams’ organization has also been corrected to “Tattoo the World Kidz.”
-The Niles Daily Star regrets the errors and is happy to correct them.